 Greek food - credits: Toms Auzins/Shutterstock.com

-Olympiada is famous for its mussels.
+'Olympiada' is the most famous among the area's fish tavernas for its mussels.
 Huge, clean, baked, and delicious.
 There, the waters of Strymon flow into the Strymon Gulf, and the composition of the seawater is ideal for the mussel.
 You will find various specialties: from steamed, fried, and saganaki to mussel meatballs, mussel risotto, and more.

-Mushrooms of all kinds, which grow in large numbers in mountainous Halkidiki, are also \ delicious.
+Mushrooms of all kinds, which grow in large numbers in mountainous Halkidiki, and central Macedonia in general, are also delicious.
 You can try them either simply fried and grilled, or in variations such as mushroom pies, mushroom meatballs, etc.

-If you are in Athytos or Afitos, 'Vouka' is a good reason to stay a little longer.
+If you are in Afitos, 'Vouka' is a good reason to stay a little longer.
 It is located where the tavern Klimataria was housed in the old days until 2000 and is the ultimate destination for food on the main road of the village.
-In Vouka, you will have the opportunity to taste a menu made with love from local products.
+In 'Vouka', you will have the opportunity to taste a menu made with love from local products.

 If you want to enjoy your meal at a table next to the beach of Nea Plagia, the ideal choice for you will be a few kilometers outside of Thessaloniki, in ‘Kochyli’.
 In its beautiful garden, you will be able to enjoy your meal by the sea, with dishes that will enhance your culinary experience and will convince you to visit this restaurant again and again.

-Last but not least, we cannot omit from the list Tomata.
-One of the 25 best restaurants in Europe, according to the English Conde Nast Traveler and its chef, Chrysanthos Karamolegos, one of the five most creative Greek chefs, according to Greek gastronomic criteria.
-Tomato is located at Sani Resort and the menu includes dishes that praise the return to the values of healthy food.
+Last but not least, we cannot omit from the list 'Tomata'.
+One of the 25 best restaurants in Europe, according to the English Conde Nast Traveler, and its chef, Chrysanthos Karamolegos, is one of the five most creative Greek chefs, according to Greek gastronomic criteria.
+'Tomata' is located at Sani Resort and the menu includes dishes that praise the return to the values of healthy food.